junebug12851/GameboyBoilerplateProj/README.md

 ## Gameboy Boilerplate Project
-There are a million ways to program for the Gameboy, here I provide a starter project or a kind of very simple API/Framework that I like which you can use in Assembly based Gameboy Programming to get you off the ground.
+There are a million ways to program for the Gameboy, here I provide a boilerplate assembly project that I like which is commented and documented throughout to get you off the ground.
 I also include a tileset I made which includes English upper and lower case letters, numbers, and several symbols including 2 or 3 ascii art characters.

-There have been lots of starter stuff I've seen but I always wanted to see one that had more to it so I began making my own mainly out of fun because I enjoy the gameboy and gameboy dev so much.
+There have been lots of starter stuff I've seen but many were poorly documented, often very incomplete and very basic to the point where it's not even useable in a real game and would all have to be scrapped.
+I always wanted to see one that had more to it especially in terms of realism in a real project so I began making my own while having a lot of fun and enjoying game dev-ing on the Gameboy.

 My goal is to really make this advanced or at least comprehensive and cover a good range of stuff well so you can just jump right in.
 Of course as a starter project your more than welcome to dive in and make whatever changes you want, it's your project after all - I just provide the boiler plate stuff.

 I'm not the best developer in the world, not by a longshot lol, so I welcome any contributions.
 Just fork, make changes, and send a pull